 Overview

-DLMS/COSEM applies cryptography to protect the information.
+DLMS®/COSEM applies cryptography to protect the information.

 NOTE The following text is quoted from NIST SP 800-21:2005, 3.1.

 Cryptography is a branch of mathematics that is based on the transformation of data and can be used to provide several security services: confidentiality, data integrity, authentication, authorization and non-repudiation.
 Cryptography relies upon two basic components: an algorithm (or cryptographic methodology) and a key.
 The algorithm is a mathematical function, and the key is a parameter used in the transformation.